CatNinjaLuna/Flash-Kernels-Playground/README.md

 **Root cause:** `torch.argsort` across 65,536 elements is cache-unfriendly and breaks coalesced memory access patterns the GPU depends on.
 Two separate kernel launches also add unnecessary materialization of intermediate buffers.

-**Proposed fix:** fuse `topK` + sort into a single CUDA kernel using counting sort — expert IDs are bounded 0–63, making O(n) counting sort viable with no warp divergence and coalesced writes.
+**Proposed fix:** fuse `topK` + sort into a single CUDA kernel using counting sort, expert IDs are bounded 0–63, making O(n) counting sort viable with no warp divergence and coalesced writes.

 ---